chimmykk/zcash-verify/README.md

 ## Prerequisites

 - Rust 1.75+ and Cargo
-- Google Chrome (for the extension)
+- Google Chrome, Brave, or any Chromium supported browser (for the extension)

 ## Quick Start